Diagnosis of Chronic Kidney Disease

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You will also have a few tests, including:

-Commonly Ordered Blood Tests
+Other Commonly Ordered Blood Tests

-Urine Protein Level
+Urine Protein Level TOP

 During the filtering process, the kidneys usually return protein to the circulation.
 With chronic kidney disease, the kidneys allow protein to leak into the urine.
 Different kinds of proteins can leak into the urine.
 Albumin is a protein that often appears in the urine of people who have chronic kidney disease caused by high blood pressure or diabetes.